Murinho/algoritmia-up/README.md

 First, Initialize and start a python venv and use python 3.13.3

-SEcond, run the development server:
+Second, run the development server:

 ```bash
 npm run dev